What is a Hybrid Event?

 Essentially, a hybrid event is any combination of a face-to-face and virtual or digital experience.

-You might have a 5,000-person virtual event with 20 people joining in-person in one location.
+You might have a 5,000-person virtual event with 20 people joining in person in one location.
 Or you might have 100 people face-to-face in meeting rooms and 100 people attending virtually online.
 Or you could have 5000 attendees with a live speaker being recorded and filmed at a remote location.
 These are just a few examples of the countless options that hybrid events can offer.
-Bottom line: With hybrid events, the possibilities are endless.
+Bottom line: With hybrid meetings, the event possibilities are endless.